Published On: September 15, 2017

 How Insurance Can Protect You During a Total Loss

-For example: A restaurant owner insures her property for $750,000 with a total loss threshold of 75%.
-One night, an electrical fire caused by an overloaded outlet begins in an east-facing wall, spreading slowly across the building.
-As a result of fire-fighting efforts to quench the blaze, much of what isn’t destroyed by the fire is damaged by the hundreds of gallons of pressurized water that pour in from the hoses.
+Example: A restaurant owner insures her property for $750,000 with a total loss threshold of 75%.
+One night, an electrical fire caused by an overloaded outlet began in an east-facing wall, spreading slowly across the building.
+As a result of firefighting efforts to quench the blaze, much of what isn’t destroyed by the fire is damaged by the hundreds of gallons of pressurized water from the hoses.
+Some of the restaurant’s assets on the opposite side of the property are spared (though slightly damp), including kitchen appliances, equipment, food, supplies, décor, furniture, and other items totaling roughly $160,000.

-Naturally, the restaurant owner is distraught at the idea of having to rebuild after such an unexpected loss.
-Fortunately, she hasn’t quite lost her entire investment; because her damages are roughly equal to 79% of her total insured amount of $750,000, the loss exceeds the 75% threshold and is considered a total loss.
+Naturally, the restaurant owner is distraught at having to rebuild after such an unexpected loss.
+Fortunately, she hasn’t lost her entire investment because her damages are roughly equal to 79% of her total insured amount of $750,000.
+The loss exceeds the 75% threshold and is considered a total loss.
+As a result, the policy pays her the full $750,000 amount, allowing her to recoup her losses and rebuild without falling behind on cleanup costs, bills, taxes, and other expenses that won’t wait for her to get up and running again.

 Get Affordable Liability Insurance in Texas from Tabak Insurance Agency